Back to Blog

 Open Terminal and run ifconfig (macOS) or ip addr (Linux).
 On macOS, look for the en0 interface for Wi-Fi — the inet line shows your IPv4 address.
 On Linux, look for wlan0 or eth0 depending on whether you're on Wi-Fi or Ethernet.
 The inet address is your private IP.

-Actually, scratch that — on newer macOS versions, networksetup -getinfo Wi-Fi is cleaner and easier to read.
+Or, better yet — on newer macOS versions, networksetup -getinfo Wi-Fi is cleaner and easier to read.
 Returns just the IP, subnet mask, and router address without all the interface noise.

 On iPhone and Android